 Founded in 2007, the C&O Canal Trust is the official nonprofit partner of the Chesapeake & Ohio Canal National Historical Park.
 Its mission is to work in partnership with the National Park Service to protect, restore, and promote the C&O Canal.
 The Trust engages communities and individuals to realize the Park’s historical, natural, and recreational potential.

 Chevy Chase, MD 20825

 The Chevy Chase Historical Society collects, records, interprets and shares materials relating to the history of Chevy Chase, Maryland, one of America’s first streetcar suburbs.
-The collection of the Society is now available for online searching.

 City of Rockville Historic District Commission